diegocamlooker/Kickstarter/bgg.md

 # What is the BGG?

 [This](https://boardgamegeek.com/) 90's looking page is the reference website for gamers.
-It has information from 10.000 games, but for this analysis we will consider only the TOP 5% (5000).
+It has information from 10.000 games, but for this analysis we will consider only the TOP 5% (5000), which still a bunch.

 This is what happens if we divide them by released year: